aagontuk/cheatsheets/AVR_assembly_programming.md

 #### Difference between SRAM and EEPROM ####

 EEPROM stores data permanently. data stays if power is off.
-SRAM loses data if poweris off.
+SRAM loses data if power is off.

 ## Some Instructions ##